AshampooSystems/boden/docs/docs/reference/foundation/dispatch_queue.md

 # DispatchQueue

-A DispatchQueue can execute arbitrary functions on a thread.
+Queues and executes arbitrary functions on a thread.

 ## Declaration